We have found a new home. My thanks to Edward Hanna for his fantastic work to achieve this.

 Janice Aitken in Dumfriesshire has also provided photos and documents on the family of Jean Ann McAlister.

 Robyn Cliff in New Zealand has provided information on the McKerracher descendants of Helen Douglas.
+I was delighted to find DNA proof of our connection in May 2019.

 James Stevenson Quigley in Toronto, Canada, for information on the Quigleys.